 Why are so many English writing assignments so dull?

-What you need is to write about something that sparks your interest.
 An assignment that makes you get a little excited and gives you a real desire to get home and write something immediately.

-Let me welcome you to the exciting and magical world of journaling.
+Let me welcome you to the exciting and magical world of journaling!

-What is Journaling?
+What Is Journaling?

-Journaling is a journal or diary (although the word diary has gone out of fashion recently) where a person writes down anything they want.
-Often their private thoughts, dreams, desires, fears or goals.
+Journaling is the practice of writing a journal or diary (although the word diary has gone out of fashion recently) where a person writes down anything they want.

 In a journal, you can write about anything.
 There are no rules because it is your journal.
-And maybe you show it to other people, maybe you don’t.
-You can keep it a complete secret.
-Or you can tell the world.

-You can write in your journal every day, ten times a day or only once a week.
+You can write in your journal every day, ten times a day, or only once a week.
 It is all up to you.
-No one can tell you what to write in your journal or how often.

 That is what makes it so perfect for English students who wish to improve their English writing.

 And if you start a journal, you are in good company.
-Many people have written journals and published their innermost thoughts.
+Many famous people have written journals and published their innermost thoughts.

 This is where a regular writing practice can really pay off.